skyywaffle/MJUADS_Autosplitter_Utility/README.md

 ## Disclaimers
 - This autosplitter only supports DeSmuME 0.9.11.
-- Version Alpha 1 only has support for game region USA and Speedster% category.
+- v0.1-alpha only has support for game region USA and the Speedster% category.
 - Since this project is currently not fully developed, please copy your LiveSplit layout file somewhere else before using the program, because the program directly modifies your layout file.
 - Change your split file to start at 0.20 seconds for the timing to be as accurate as possible with manual retiming.